Improved space-time tradeoffs for approximate full-text indexing with one edit error: Preliminaries and Outline of the Results

-Our new methods for proving theorems~\ref{constant_fix_theorem} and ~\ref{arb_fix_theorem} makes use of some ideas introduced in~\cite{B09} combined with tools which recently proposed in~\cite{BBPV10} and~\cite{KN11}.
-In~\cite{B09} a new dictionary for approximate queries with one error was proposed.
-For a string of length $m$ it achieved $O(m+occ)$ query time while at the same time using optimal space (up to constant factors).
-A naive use of that dictionary to the problem of full-text indexing was also proposed in that paper.
-However while this leads to the same $O(m+occ)$ query time achieved in this paper, the space usage was too large namely $O(n(\log n \log \log n)^2\log\sigma)$ bits of space for alphabet of size $\sigma$.
+Our new methods for proving Theorems~\ref{constant_fix_theorem} and ~\ref{arb_fix_theorem} make use of some ideas introduced in Belazzougui~\cite{B09} combined with tools which were recently proposed in Belazzougui et al.~\cite{BBPV10} and Sadakane~\cite{Sa07} and with compressed text indices proposed in~\cite{FM05,GV05}.
+In Belazzougui~\cite{B09} a new dictionary for approximate queries with one error was proposed.
+A naive application of that dictionary to the problem of full-text indexing was also proposed in that paper.
+However while this leads to the same $O(m+occ)$ query time achieved in this paper, the space usage was too large, namely $O(n(\log n \log \log n)^2\log\sigma)$ bits of space for alphabet of size $\sigma$.
 Nonetheless we will borrow some ideas from that paper and use them to prove our main results.